 MHCC is looking for a highly motivated individual to join our Learning and Development team.
 The trainer role delivers Mental Health and Mental Health Peer Work training and assessment services to a wide range of participants.
 This role is 22-38 hours per week depending on the availability of the preferred candidate.
 MHCC offers a variety of Professional Development across Mental Health specific topics and accredited Certificate qualifications in Mental Health.
 A full list of the training offered by MHCC can be found via our Training section.

 The Mental Health Trainer and Assessor is responsible for:

 MHCC is seeking an individual who has demonstrated experience in delivering training to adult learners, with current community mental health industry experience and knowledge of trauma-informed recovery-oriented principles.

 If this sounds like you then apply today by sending your resume and a statement addressing the selection criteria below.

-Any enquires regarding the position should be addressed to LD Manager Michelle Hoomans via firstname.lastname@example.org, using the subject line: Mental Health Peer Work Trainer and Assessor enquiry.
+Applications and enquires regarding the position should be addressed to LD Manager Michelle Hoomans via firstname.lastname@example.org, using the subject line: Mental Health Peer Work Trainer and Assessor.

 We promote diversity and practice equity.
 Aboriginal and Torres Strait Islander people, people from different cultural backgrounds, LGBTIQ+ people and people with disabilities are strongly encouraged to apply.